buczaq/FleetMarks/README.md

 Isn't it wonderful?!
 Well, I guess it's not - let's have some respect to the superlatives.

 But it's still pretty cool, right?

+### Further development

+1. Make whole rows clickable, not just the link.
+2. Add a "trash can" button for removing items without opening them.
+3. Implement "open all" button.